Ravincroft's Retribution - 1. Leaving Home

 ‘You think?
 Partly perhaps, but it is more like a desperate attempt to get approval from your dad.
 Even as kids at school, it was obvious’ Lia said.

 ‘It got worse once mum became sick.
-When we were younger, Mum tried to compensate for the high hopes for me that dad made so evident.
+When we were younger, Mum tried to compensate for the high hopes he had for me.
+Dad made it so obvious.
 He virtually wiped Theo off in a lot of ways, and after Mum died everything changed.’

 ‘Jayden, stop!’
 Lia screamed and grabbed Jayden’s wrist.